pcstory/twitter/README.md

 - Use Maven the package, see ***build.sh***
 - Deploy script to move the package, see ***deploy.sh***
+- Use version, build number and DevOps release branch for release tracking
 - Data Tracability, all data captured with unique ID
   - Streaming code use ***MERGE*** if record already exits
   - Setup GraphDB for record uniqueness